 Sometimes, despite good planning, a beta test will fall off track.
 You could follow all of our best practices for planning and running a beta test, but there may be a moment when things begin to go wrong.
 There are a number of reasons why this might happen, and they are often beyond your control.
 Regardless, it could derail your entire beta test, leaving your team, your boss, and your beta testers frustrated.

-As highlighted in our webinar How to Juggle Multiple Beta tests, there are five common red flags that signal a beta test is headed toward trouble: extreme delays, limited testing time, high-touch stakeholders, frustrated testers, and not enough participation.
+There are five common red flags that signal a beta test is headed toward trouble: extreme delays, limited testing time, high-touch stakeholders, frustrated testers, and not enough participation.
 Here are our best practices to handle these five issues.

 1. Extreme Delays